 Nutrimill Artiste Mixer

-The Artiste is actually still in production.
+The Nutrimill Artiste is actually a recent addition to the stand mixer scene.
 I got a demo model, it wasn’t ready for prime time — but I did get a good look at what it would be when it’s ready!

 Nutrimill is the sister company to Bosch in the US.
 They are the distribution arm for Bosch in the US — so the fact that they work together is super cool!

 The idea behind it seems to be that it’s a little smaller (it doesn’t have the 2nd drive shaft with the blender area).
 It also will only be 600 w but the bowl and attachments fit both the Artiste and the regular Bosch — which is AWESOME!

 I did test the artiste.
 I will say that the motor isn’t as sturdy.
 Truly a story of you get what you pay for.
 BUT, it IS good.
 Probably as good as the Kitchenaid.
 I love the price point and I think it’s a great option for someone who wants a mixer but isn’t ready to invest in the Universal.